jessegyger/gscripter/README.md

 - Prompt the AI to generate code.

 2. **Import Code**:
-- With the Chrome extension active, code blocks from these tabs are detected and sent to gScripter.
+- With the Chrome extension active, code blocks from these tabs are detected and sent to gscripter.
 - In the editor, open the **AI Pane** (right sidebar) and select your AI model (Grok, Claude, etc.).
 Note: You must refresh the AI model tab (Grok, Claude, etc.) for the code to properly inject.